denismakogon/denismakogon.github.io/_posts/2022-06-30-Introduction-To-Project-Panama-Part-3.markdown

 }
 ```

-You see, with the `jextract` tool, it all comes down to a question of how to invoke native functions, but not how to implement infrastructure around them.
-At the same time, `jextract` provides enough capabilities to turn C headers into Java source code.

 Filtering capability helps to be specific regarding what exactly has to be extracted from a header file.
 However, the `jextract` tool doesn't track native symbol dependencies, for instance, a function
 `int    vfscanf(FILE * __restrict __stream, const char * __restrict __format, va_list)` depends on `FILE` C struct.